majorsilence/Dev/docs/VbIntroduction/Multiple-Processes-at-One-Time-(Threading).md

 ```

-Can be called in the follwing way
+Can be called in the following way

 ```vb
 Dim loadTask As Task = LoadPreviousSettings()